Politics of Manitoba: History of electoral system

-In 1949, the single, 10-member constituency of Winnipeg was replaced by 3 constituencies, each represented by 4 members.
-Moreover, the constituency of St. Boniface was given 2 members.
+In 1949, the single, ten-member constituency of Winnipeg was replaced by three constituencies, each represented by 4 members.
+As well, the constituency of St. Boniface was given two members, also elected by STV.
+IRV outside of Winnipeg and St. Boniface was retained.

-Six years later, Manitoba dropped the STV/AV system and divided all the multi-member districts into single-seat districts and switched to First past the post.
-Winnipeg.
-St. Boniface and two suburban districts was made into 20 single-member constituencies.
-FPTP was accepted at this time as the favourable system in both rural and urban constituencies.
+Six years later, Manitoba dropped the mixed STV/AV system.
+The four multi-member districts were divided into single-seat districts, and there and everywhere elsewhere the election system switched to First past the post.
+Winnipeg, St. Boniface and two suburban districts were made into 20 single-member constituencies.

 Manitoba was the first province in Canada with an independent boundaries commission in 1957, when the Electoral Divisions Boundaries Commission is formed.
-The Commission would include three members until 2006, when the number was increased to five and the presidents of Brandon University and University College of the North were added.
+The Commission included three members until 2006, when the number was increased to five and the presidents of Brandon University and University College of the North were added.

 The voting age was lowered in 1969 from 21 to 18.

 In 1980, the Elections Finances Act (EFA) was proclaimed in Manitoba, introducing spending limits on advertising for candidates and parties; a tax-credit system for contributions to registered political parties and candidates; and provisions for financial disclosure of contributions and expenses.
 Three years later, it would be decided that election day is always to take place on a Tuesday.
 In 1985, spending limits were expanded to include all expenses, rather than just advertising.
 Since then, definitions were clarified (e.g., the definition of election expense), exclusions were made (e.g., voluntarism from being an election expense), and provisions were added (e.g., making advance payments and assigning reimbursements) throughout the decades.
 Effective 1 July 1986, only Canadian citizens would be eligible to vote, which would exclude British subjects and landed immigrants.

 In 1998, penalties for election offences were increased.
 Though spending limits for advertising were also eliminated that year, they would be reinstated in 2001.
 Five years later, in 2006, rewriting of the Elections Act would bring about significant changes to understanding Manitoba's electoral system.
 A set election date was established in 2008, with the first election set to take place on 4 October 2011, and subsequent elections to take place on the first Tuesday of October every four years.
 Also that year, election expense limits and election advertising expense limits for parties and candidates were increased; political parties were made entitled to public funding (called an 'annual allowance'), with a requirement of having to file a statement in order to receive that allowance; the ban on government advertising and publications was extended to 90 days prior to a set-date election; and thresholds were increased for fundraising-event ticket sales and on items sold for fundraising.

 Seats won in past elections

-The current Premier of Manitoba is Heather Stefanson, who leads the Progressive Conservative Party (PC) with 36 seats.
-The New Democratic Party (NDP) holds 17 seats, and the Liberal Party with 3 seats; however, the Liberals do not have official party status in the Manitoba Legislature.
+The current Premier of Manitoba is Wab Kinew, who leads the New Democratic Party (NDP) with 34 seats.
+The Progressive Conservative Party (PC) holds 22 seats, and the Liberal Party with 1 seat; however, the Liberals do not have official party status in the Manitoba Legislature.